Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, show in hint text.
 			// 2: ON, show in center text.
 			"Display Health Type"			"1"

+			// Extra health given to the Mutant Tank.
+			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: Disable this setting if it conflicts with other plugins.
+			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: -65535
+			// Maximum: 65535
+			// --
+			// Positive numbers: Current health + Extra health
+			// Negative numbers: Current health - Extra health "Extra Health"				"0"

 			// The characters used to represent the health bar of Mutant Tanks.
 			// Note: This setting only takes effect when the "Display Health" setting is enabled.